AdhiCr/LeetCode/readme.md

      * First Unique Character in a String
      * Intersection of Two Arrays II
      * Contains Duplicate II
+     * Logger Rate Limiter - (Locked for premium users - not done)
    * Practical Application - Design the Key
    * Conclusion